EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 #### Which of the following is NOT a common nickname for Abraham Lincoln?

 - [ ] Honest Abe
-- [x] Return to the Planet of the Abes
+- [x] Return to the Planet of the Apes
 - [ ] The Great Emancipator

 #### Chick Taylor’s are a line of shoes from what company?